 Technological skills are critical to continued innovation and can have profound effects on our business, communities, and even the sustainability of our planet.
 Our future competitiveness as an IT company depends on a pipeline of employees skilled in the STEM fields.
 The future well-being of society hinges on the availability of an educated workforce, paying long-term economic, human health, and environmental dividends.
 And access to education is increasingly enabled through the implementation of information technologies such as cloud computing.
 For all of these reasons, STEM education was determined to be one of EMC’s top material factors.

-See the additional information below to learn more about the impact of some of our education partnerships in 2013.
+See the additional information below to learn more about the impact of some of our education partnerships in 2014.

 Program Highlights Asia Pacific & Japan

 Program Highlights Europe, Middle East & Africa

 La Fundación Síndrome de Down de Madrid: “Ways to Be Safe on the Internet”